tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/不同场景迁移教程/迁移到指定云服务器教程_intl_en.md

 ### Checking after the Migration
  - If the migration fails, check the error information in log files (under the migration tool directory by default), operation guides, or FAQs about [Service Migration](https://intl.cloud.tencent.com/document/product/213/32395) for troubleshooting methods.
-After troubleshooting, click **Retry** under the operation column to restart the migration task.
+After troubleshooting, click **Restart** under the operation column to restart the migration task.
  - If the migration is successful, check whether the destination CVM starts up normally, whether data on the destination CVM is consistent with that on the source server, and whether the network and other system services are normal.